 Paprika Powder is an essential spice in the German cuisine.
 The best is to use the “sweet and mild” paprika powder.

-- Mix all spices, fill them in an empty jar and mix well.
+– Mix all spices, fill them into an empty jar and mix well.

-- Sprinkle the spice mix on every slice and side.
+– Sprinkle the spice mix evenly on every side.

-- Place on one schnitzel a slice of ham and cheese.
+– Place on one schnitzel a slice of ham and a slice of cheese.

-- Put the meat slices together and fix them with needles, the best is to use Rouladen needles, so they won't fall apart.
+– Place the meat slices together and fix them with needles, the best is to use Rouladen needles, so they won’t fall apart.

 – Roll the Cordon Bleu first in flour, then in the eggs, finally in bread crumbs.

 – The Cordon Bleu must be covered very well with bread crumbs.

 – Heat oil in a big skillet and fry the meat slices from all sides, first on high heat, then reduce heat to medium.